tsgates/arch-wiki-markdown/wiki/Migrate_installation_to_new_hardware.md

 -   Read some Wiki articles concerning new hardware, for examples your new SSD.
 -   Stick to the well-written installation guidelines here in this wiki.
-    Since you are experienced, the Quick_Arch_Linux_Install could be enough.
+    Since you are experienced, the Installation guide could be enough.
 -   Try to configure as much as possible sticking to current wiki articles and forum posts.